Insect pest risk

 Rutherglen bug is best known as a seed-feeding pest, attacking grain as it develops and fills.
-However, in some seasons, large numbers of nymphs and adults can cause damage to establishing winter or summer crops.
-RGB populations can build up in summer weeds, and move from these into establishing winter crop, feeding on and killing small seedlings.
-Large numbers of RGB moving out of canola stubble pose a threat to nearby establishing summer crops.
+However, in some seasons, large numbers of nymphs and adults can cause damage to establishing crops.
+RGB populations can build up in summer weeds, and move into the establishing winter crop, feeding on and killing small seedlings.
+Large numbers of RGB moving out of canola stubble also pose a threat to nearby establishing summer crops.

 |Slugs and snails*||Damaging||Damaging|

 * Snails may also cause grain contamination at harvest

 |Present||Present in crop but generally not damaging|

 Key IPM considerations for canola

 - Monitor regularly, recording both pest and beneficial numbers.
 Review checking data for population trends.

 - Tolerate low-moderate early damage, as canola can compensate by setting new buds and pods if sufficient growing time remains.